-The Office Systems Technology program has been designed to train workers in this exciting field.
-After extensive consultation with business people and business educators from many institutions, a degree plan was devised that allows students to gain expertise in the skills required of today's administrative assistants.
-This plan is open to all students.
+The Office Systems Technology program has been designed to prepare workers for this exciting field.
+After extensive consultation with business people and educators, a degree plan was devised that allows students to gain expertise in the skills required of today's administrative assistants.

-In addition to receiving instruction in areas considered "traditional" for office personnel, the students receive a great deal of instruction in computer applications as well as accounting and related business subjects.
+In addition to receiving instruction in areas considered traditional for office personnel, students receive instruction in computer applications as well as accounting and related business subjects.